 “Here you go,” he says, as he rolls a small cart my way.
 “I wiped it down for you.”

 Under the fluorescent lights I follow arrows on the floor.
 They point in only one direction, but no one seems to be paying them any mind.
 I hold my breath as people cross my path, too close for comfort.
 Not breathing won’t protect me from the invisible droplets that might be floating around, but I do it anyway.
 Seven weeks ago I was the freak in the mask.
 Now we are all freaks.
 Some more fashionable than others.
-A young woman with a stylish Etsy number stands in the middle of an aisle, scrutinizing the boxes of gluten free flour.
+A young woman in a stylish Etsy number stands in the middle of an aisle, scrutinizing the boxes of gluten free flour.
 She picks up a box, then puts it back.
 She grabs another.
 This goes on for five minutes.
 Each time she touches something with her ungloved hands I imagine an army of germs scuttling over every inch.
 I can’t pass her safely.
 So I wait.
 She doesn’t glance my way.
 Someone enters the aisle behind me, assesses the situation, and backs out.

 At check-out I attempt conversation with the cashier behind the plexiglass barrier.
 I think I recognize his eyes.
 A glance at his name tag confirms that I am correct.